 The animations show images of radar reflectivity within a 40 km radius from the radar in De Bilt.
 Reflectivity abruptly increases every year at midnight as birds take off in great numbers.
 Dark red represents a high radar reflectivity, which is correlated with a large density of flying birds.
 The highest density of birds in the air at one time may reach 1000 birds/km2.
 If it rains, birds can be invisible because the reflectivity is dominated by the rain.
 Large rivers and important water bodies are shown in blue.

 Researchers from the University of Amsterdam, KNMI and the Royal Netherlands Air Force have been studying the response of birds to fireworks on New Year’s Eve using weather radar for several years.
-In 2012/2013 the Belgian Meteorological Institute will join this effort.
+In 2012/2013 the Belgian Meteorological Institute joined this effort.
 More information can be found in the scientific article published in Behavioral Ecology in 2011: "Birds Flee en mass from New Year's Eve fireworks".